top of page

 About

 For over 40 years my passion for photography has offered me a way to narrate my life under my terms.
-Giving a sense of purpose as well as a whole lot of joy.
+Giving a lot of pleasure as well as a sense of purpose.

 Beginnings

-In 1988 he left Birmingham to study Photography at Manchester Polytechnic and has been based in the North West of England ever since.
+He was born in Birmingham and is currently based in the North West of England.
+Davis became interested in photography in 1982 after taking a night school class.
+In 1988, he moved from Birmingham to study Photography at Manchester Polytechnic and has remained in the North West of England ever since.

 Evolution